NiallBunting/niallbunting.github.io/_posts/2020-06-16-why-i-dont-have-a-smartphone.markdown

 Don't get me wrong, it's nice to see what old acquaintances are doing.
 However, such moments don't happen all the time.

-With a smartphone, your time is available most of the time—in bed, on the bus, at the dinner table.
+With a smartphone, your time is available most of the time: in bed, on the bus, at the dinner table.
 Without one, you're off limits; they can't buy your attention and you can relax.

 ### Privacy/Security